Switzerland

 Updated March 2026 · Hotels I book · trips I actually send people on.

 Switzerland is one of my core specialties, especially for festive-week travel, family ski trips, and clients who want the logistics to feel invisible once they land.
-I have stayed in Zermatt, I know which hotels work better for families versus couples, and I can help with the details that actually shape the trip: the right room category, ski school, train timing, private transfers, spa hotels that are worth the rate, and the preferred partner perks that make a good booking better.
+I have stayed in Zermatt, I know which luxury hotels in Switzerland work better for families versus couples, and I can help with the details that actually shape the trip: the right room category, ski school, train timing, private transfers, Switzerland spa hotels that are worth the rate, and the preferred partner perks that make a good booking better.

 A family ski trip is, in fact, a logistics project in a cashmere sweater.
 I handle accordingly.
 How it works →